Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Models and main results

 \subsection{$q$-PushASEP}

-The $q$-PushASEP was first introduced in~\cite{CP15}.
-We define the homogeneous model here where the particle dependent jump rates are all chosen to be equal to one.
-For any time $t=0,1,2,\dots$, the particle positions are ordered
+The $q$-PushASEP is a continuous time particle system which was introduced in~\cite{CP15} as the $q$-deformation of the PushASEP of~\cite{BF07}.
+We define the homogeneous model where the particle dependent jump rates are all chosen to be equal to one.
+For any time $t=\ge0$, the particle positions are ordered

 and they evolve in continuous time.
 We define $\gap_i^\a(t)=x_{i-1}^\a(t)-x_i^\a(t)-1$ for $i=1,2,\dots$ and we assume that at time $t=0$, the system starts from the step initial condition $x_i(0)=-i$ for all $i=1,2,\dots$.